-Day 0 is the day of receipt of complete CTIL/ CTX application.
+For CTX applications, Day 0 is the day of receipt of a complete CTXapplication dossier.
+For CTIL applications, Day 0 is the day a complete CTIL application dossierAND the official receipt of payment are received.
 During the evaluation phase, the evaluator may have query raised related to the application.
 The clock will stop on the day the query is emailed to the applicant.
 Applicant is expected to response to the query within 30 working days.
 Should the answer received to the query is found to be unsatisfactory, only additional 10 working days will be given for the applicant to give a satisfactory answer.
-CTIL/ CTX application will be rejected if NPCB do not receive satisfactory response/ reply for the queries or information requested by the evaluator after the 10 working days.
+CTIL/ CTX application will be rejected if NPRA do not receive satisfactory response/ reply for the queries or information requested by the evaluator after the 10 working days.

-5.3 Withdrawals of Application
+5.3Withdrawals of Application

-Unexpected events or additional information may require the applicant to withdraw the CTIL/ CTX application before the DCA has reached its decision on application.
-The applicant should inform the CINP as soon as he/ she become aware that he/ she intend to withdraw the application.
+Unexpected events or additional information may require the applicant to withdraw the CTIL/CTX application before the DCA has reached its decision on application.
+The applicant should inform the CINP as soon as he/ shebecome aware that he/ she intend to withdraw the application.
 A formal letter of withdrawal providing a brief description of the reasons should be provided.

-The processing fee is not refundable for withdrawn application.
+The processing fee isnot refundable for withdrawn application.